 As we've discussed, adding memberships to your site gives your community an easy outlet for supporting your work.
 Remember, you don't need a complex strategy to start a membership site.
 You can slowly start adding some extra member benefits as you go.
 Below are three membership website ideas that we've seen work well in the real world.

-This is the most obvious way to offer something special to your members, but it isn't always easy decide what you should offer.
+This is the most obvious way to offer something special to your members and therefore to monetize your website, but it isn't always easy decide what you should offer.

 2. Discussion forums

-Add a members only discussion forum to your website where paid members can discuss ideas and trade tips.
+You could also add a members-only discussion forum to help monetize your website: this is where paid members can discuss ideas and trade tips.
 The biggest benefit you're selling is trust.
 It's a safe place to communicate with like minded individuals who share some of the same interests.
 Paying for the privilege creates a feeling of privacy and community that otherwise wouldn't exist.

 If you're going to add a discussion forum, it's important that you're committed to participating in the discussion.
 Members will really appreciate the special access they're getting to your time and ideas.
 You don't have to participate in every discussion, but it's important for the community to know you're involved.
 You stopping by to share some thoughts can make all the difference.